fbpx

 Creative activities

-Christmas provides a lovely opportunity for family and friends to come together and enjoy quality time.
-By making sure your Christmas celebrations are inclusive for every family member, you can ensure it will be a special time for everyone.
+Christmas is a time for family and friends to come together and make memories.
+By taking steps to make your celebrations inclusive for everyone, including children with hearing impairments, you can ensure that it will be a magical and special time for the whole family.